 Below, I will talk a little bit about how I write and how that affects you as a reader.

 I have written one article that argues that Chinese is really easy, although it should be apparent to anyone who’s tried that learning Chinese is actually very hard.
-If it were easy, I wouldn’t feel motivated to write over a hundred articles about how to overcome different problems related to learning Chinese and you wouldn’t visit my website.
+If it were easy, I wouldn’t feel motivated to write hundreds of articles about how to overcome different problems related to learning Chinese and you wouldn’t visit my website.